 Nearby is a beach volleyball court as well as a separate beach scene with palm trees.
 New condominium towers are set in the background, complete with their own private access walkways.

 Pieces of local public art adorn the park.
 My favorite one was the Big Eyes-Big Ears exhibit.
 It’s a set of eyes and ears that allow one to see and hear off in the distance by sticking your head into it.
 It also swivels for a 360° view of the area.
+Its somewhat quirky art reminded me of some we saw in downtown Sanford.

 A 250′ fishing pier juts out into the Manatee River.
 Due to the brackish water, many types of saltwater and freshwater fish can be caught.